tandyx/ampl-vscode/README.md

 This extension contributes the following settings:

-- `ampl.pathToExecutable`: path to `ampl.exe` -- defaults to `"ampl"` and assumes you have it on path
+- `ampl.pathToExecutable`: path to `ampl.exe` -- defaults to `"ampl"`; assumes it's on path
 - `ampl.useRelativePath`: toggles relative file paths
-- `ampl.complierArgs`: arguments to feed into the ampl arguments
+- `ampl.complierArgs`: arguments to feed into the ampl executable